iamask/alert-workers-count/README.md

 4. **Alerting:**

    - If any new increases are found, the Worker sends an alert (e.g., to Slack) with details of all new increases.
+   - **Only the top 3 increases and top 3 detailed events are included in the Slack alert** to avoid message length issues.

 5. **KV Storage:**
    - All timeseries points are stored in KV with a TTL of 24 hours for reference and possible future use.